 Therefore, in order to get an accurate sense of how high or low your levels are, it's important to test hormones after ovulation has peaked.
 Another note: If you're taking hormonal birth control (which suppresses ovulation) versus non-hormonal, a test will always indicate low hormone levels since birth control essentially "switches off your hormones."

 "It is controversial whether to formally check estrogen levels in the blood as there are factors that can alter the levels over time.
 For example, estrogen levels vary over the course of a woman's menstrual cycle, and small amounts of estrogen can even be secreted by fat cells so even a woman's weight can alter estrogen levels," Pate explains.

 She adds that some women will try a more natural approach to hormone therapy by incorporating "phytoestrogens" (which naturally occur in plants, fruits, and vegetables) into their diets.
 However, effective results and the precise dosing in comparison to traditional therapies is still unclear.
-Alternatively, Briden suggests reducing stress and getting enough healthy carbohydrates, zinc, and iodine can also be important for normal estrogen levels.
+Alternatively, Briden suggests reducing stress and getting enough healthy carbohydrates, zinc, and iodine to maintain normal estrogen levels.

-Going into my interview with Briden I had a deep-seated fear that my low estrogen levels might have some serious long-term consequences—especially in terms of fertility.
-However, she quickly assures me that this is not the case.
+Going into my interview with Briden, I had a deep-seated fear that my low estrogen levels might have some serious long-term consequences—especially in terms of fertility.
+However, she quickly assured me that this is not the case.

 If you think you might be low in estrogen, it's a good idea to contact your health care provider or make an appointment with an expert who specializes in female health and hormones.